 When providing feedback, please remember our commitment to advancing a culture of respect at MSU, and that you uphold our values for advancing student learning and success.

 What to Expect at UURAF

 There is a great deal of activity happening throughout the event.
-An information desk is located outside of the ballroom and is a good resource for answering questions during the event.
-Contact the Undergraduate Research Office with questions prior to the forum.
+Contact the Undergraduate Research Office with questions during and prior to the forum.

 What Students can Expect from Judges

 Judges will view your virtual presentation and may ask you questions about your research and scholarship through a chat function of the virtual forum.
 We encourage you to respond to questions from judges and visitors on a daily basis.